AFL Players Association awards: Marn Grook Award

-Named after the indigenous game Marn Grook, the award was presented annually from 2001 to 2007 for the top emerging Indigenous player in the game, who must be within their first three seasons of AFL competition.
+Named after the Indigenous game Marn Grook, the award was presented annually from 2001 to 2007 for the top emerging Indigenous player in the game, who must be within their first three seasons of AFL competition.

 Winners

 Grant Hattam Award

 The Grant Hattam Award has been awarded annually since 1999 to the most outstanding piece of football journalism for that year as voted by the players.
-All forms of media from all around Australia are eligible for this award.
+All forms of media from all around Australia, covering the AFL, AFL Women's or any other football topic, are eligible for the award.

 The award was created in honour and memory of the late Grant Hattam, who was a leading sports and media lawyer.

 Education and Training Excellence Award

 The Education and Training Excellence Award has been given annually since 2001 to the player who displays the best all-round performance in balancing football with external education and training.
-Since 2017, the award has been presented to a winner from both the male Australian Football League competition, and the female AFL Women's competition.
+From 2001 to 2016, it was awarded to AFL players only.
+Since 2017, the award has been presented to at least one winner from both the AFL and AFL Women's each year.